MicrosoftDocs/navdevitpro-content-pr/README.md

 ======================================
 ## Getting started with GitHub
+### Set up you account
-Get a GitHub account and link it to your work account.
+1. Get a GitHub account.
+2. Link it to your work account at [https://opensourcehub.microsoft.com/](https://opensourcehub.microsoft.com/].

+### Contributing
 You do not have write access to the master repo microsoft/navdevitpro-content-pr.
 This means that to make changes, you must commit the changes, and then create a pull request to include the changes.
 A writer (UA) will then review the request and pull the content into the master repo.

 There are a few ways to work with the repo:
 - You can edit directly in the repo on GitHub.com.
 - You can fork the repo and then create a pull request to include your changes.
 UA will then pick up the changes as needed.
 - Work locally by downloading the GitHub Desktop application from here: [https://desktop.github.com/](https://desktop.github.com/).
 This lets you clone the repo on your machine.
-You can then work locally, and then sync with the repo on Github and create a Pull Reuest.
+You can then nake changes, sync with the master repo on Github, and create a Pull Reuest.

 ## How to contribute
-1. Make changes to an existing file or add a new one..
+1. Make changes to an existing file or add a new one.
 2. Commit changes.
 3. Create Pull Request